 - If your sponsor is on active duty, you may delay Part B enrollment without penalty.

-- You may sign up later for Part B. However, you won't have TRICARE coverage if you don't have Medicare Part B.
+- If so, you may sign up later for Part B. However, you won't have TRICARE coverage if you don't have Medicare Part B.

 Do You Have a Disability?

 - If you're receiving Social Security Disability payments, you'll automatically get Medicare Part A and Part B in the 25th month of disability.